Hierarchical Causal Models: Marginalizing Hierarchical Causal Models

-\parhead{Subunit variable, unit child} We next consider the situation where the variable we are interested in marginalizing out, $Y$, is subunit-level, but its child is unit-level (\Cref{fig:hcm_marg_su_pre}).
-Now, the structural causal model generating $Y$ and $Z$ is,
+\parhead{Subunit variable, unit child} We next consider the situation where the variable we are interested in marginalizing out, $Y$, is subunit-level, but its child $Z$ is unit-level.
+We again have a subunit parent $X$ and unit parent $W$ of $Y$ and $Z$.
+When we marginalize out $Y$ we obtain the model,